Developers can define custom validation logic beyond basic type checks, giving more control over how data is validated.

 Filters are declared using the Schema.filter function.
 This function requires two arguments: the schema to be validated and a predicate function.
 The predicate function is user-defined and determines whether the data satisfies the condition.
 If the data fails the validation, an error message can be provided.

-Note that the filter does not modify the schema’s Type:
+Note that the filter does not alter the schema’s Type:

-Filters add additional validation constraints but do not alter the schema’s underlying type.
+Filters add additional validation constraints without modifying the schema’s underlying type.

 The Predicate Function